chrispaulsantos/xpresso/readme.md

 $ npm install -g xpresso
 ```

-**Note - by default the project sill connect to mongodb at mongodb://localhost:27017, so ensure a mongo server is running on your local machine, otherwise specify the desired mongo uri with the ``--dbUrl`` flag when running ``xpresso init``.**
+**Note - by default the project will connect to mongodb at mongodb://localhost:27017, so ensure a mongo server is running on your local machine, otherwise specify the desired mongo uri with the ``--dbUrl`` flag when running ``xpresso init``.**

 Navigate to the directory you wish to creat the project in, and run the init command, followed by the project name.
 A new folder will be created that follows the name you provide:
 ```bash